pdf4me/pdf4me-clientapi-python/README.md

 3. Add the two project folders: *Pdf4mePythonClientApi* and *Pdf4mePythonClientApiTest* to the python path.
 In PyCharm they must be added to the project interpreter:
 > - Click on the settings symbol in the upper right corner, choose: *'Show All...'* and select the newly defined project interpreter.
 Then click on *'Show paths for the selected interpreter'*, the symbol displayed on the bottom of right taskbar.
 Hit the '+' symbol to add the paths to the *Pdf4mePythonClientApi* and *Pdf4mePythonClientApiTest* folders.
-4. You are ready to go.
+1. You are ready to go